oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 {{% /notice %}}

 ##### `domainPresenceFailureRetryMaxCount` and `domainPresenceFailureRetrySeconds`
-Specifies the number of introspector job retries for a Domain and the interval in seconds between these retries.
+Specify the number of introspector job retries for a Domain and the interval in seconds between these retries.

 Defaults to 5 retries and 10 seconds between each retry.